-To Boost CBD Levels, Grow Female Cannabis Plants With Male Flowers
+To Increase CBD Levels, You Might Just Need Male and Female Cannabis Plants

 It sounds strange.
 It sounds too human.
 But yes, cannabis plants have two sexes.
 Marijuana is from both Venus and Mars, as the old saying goes.

 Many people already have a vague idea that plants are hermaphrodites, and most are.
 Flowering plants produce both pollen and egg cells, while insects act as cupid couriers, bringing the 'sperm' of one flower to the ovum of another.